Flat Diverter Damper CFD: A Fluent Guide to Industrial Flow Control

 Flat Diverter Damper CFD Simulation, ANSYS Fluent Training

-Figure 4: Velocity fields showing flow patterns around the flat diverter damper
+Figure 4: Velocity fields from the Diverter Damper Fluent simulation, showing the flow being redirected by the flat plate.

 FAQ